AK-Homberger/NMEA2000-Gateway-My-Boat-Edition/README.md

 The same libraries as for the gateway are needed.
 Just follow the instructions from the gateway GitHub project, but use [this software](https://github.com/AK-Homberger/NMEA2000-Gateway-My-Boat-Edition/tree/main/NMEA2000-Gateway-MBE) in the Arduino IDE.

-If you want to change the software according to you own needs then the information in the [NMEA2000 Workshop](https://github.com/AK-Homberger/NMEA2000-Workshop) might be usefull for you.
+If you want to change the software according to you own needs, then the information in the [NMEA2000 Workshop](https://github.com/AK-Homberger/NMEA2000-Workshop) might be usefull for you.

 ## Settings